 These are very popular events, and they are a lot of fun.
 They are especially comfortable for people who prefer smaller, intimate events instead of large wedding shows.

-At the Olympia workshop you will meet KS Photos, Weddings With Joy, Lee Six Designs, Landmark DJ, Powers Ballroom Specialists, Truffles Cakery, Travel Leaders, Indian Summer Golf & Country Club and Event Planning Specialists
+At the Olympia workshop you will meet these wedding professionals, as well as others: South Sound Weddings Photography, Weddings With Joy, Truffles Cakery, Travel Leaders, Indian Summer Golf & Country Club and others.

 At the Tacoma workshop, you will meet a variety of Tacoma caterers at the Metro Parks venue.
-Tacoma caterers include: Occasions Catering, The Vault Catering Co, Lancer Catering, X Group Catering, Christie's Catering, Elyse's Catering, Act 3 Catering.
+Several caterers will be at this event.

 When you are researching wedding shows and events, there’s a big difference between an open house and a wedding show, or a local tour and a wedding show.